 Fully Insured Health Care Plans

 When an employer wants to provide health insurance to their employees, they have a number of options to consider.
 One way to do it is to look at the available plans different insurance companies offer in their state.
 The employer can decide what type of plan they want and what kinds of benefits their plan is going to have.
 They then can offer this plan or maybe a choice of plans to their employees.
 When an employer decides to get insurance in this way, it is called “fully insured”.
 The New Hampshire Insurance Department regulates fully insured plans since they are an insurance “product” that is sold in the state of New Hampshire.
-To see a list of rules which apply to fully insured plans sold in New Hampshire see the “State of NH Health Related Insurance Mandates” in the sidebar.

 Self-Insured Health Care Plans